driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ## prerequisites

-<p>Before using these pipelines, ensure you have the following prerequisites set up:</p>
+<p>Before continuing, ensure you have the following prerequisites set up:</p>

 ### Azure Credentials